billfitzgerald/infosec-primer/testing_scenarios.md

 Submit the service's domain name to the Qualys SSL Server Test website and record the results ([https://www.ssllabs.com/ssltest/](https://www.ssllabs.com/ssltest/)).

-Note: Take care to use the domain name that the app is actually hosted from.
+**Note**: Take care to use the domain name that the app is actually hosted from.
 Some services will have a main page that provides information about the service but will host the application at a different domain or subdomain.

 On the SSL Server Test page, check the box labeled "Do not show the results on the boards."
 This prevents the results from being publicly shared on the SSL Server Test page.